 This means that you’ll have 90 days to try all features of Shopify for only $3.
 Under the old pricing model, using Shopify for 90 days would have cost a total of $117.

 If you think about starting your own online business, you may also wonder which eCommerce platform would help build your future store the best.

-Enable users to try managing and developing businesses
+3. An opportunity to try managing and developing a business

 All the features of a paid plan, including setting up payment gateways, managing orders and inventory, using marketing tools, and more, are available for merchants to access when they are using the Shopify trial.

 While the trial is ongoing, you can easily experience growing your own business with the strong infrastructure and capacity for handling high amounts of visitors and transactions of Shopify.